Solving undetermined problems

 If you suspect that a software problem is causing failures (continuous or intermittent), see Software problems.

 Corrupted data in CMOS memory or corrupted UEFI firmware can cause undetermined problems.
-To reset the CMOS data, use the CMOS clear jumper (JP1) to clear the CMOS memory and override the power-on password.
-See System-board connectors for more information.
+To reset the CMOS data, use the CMOS clear jumper (JP1) to clear the CMOS memory and override the power-on password; see System-board internal connectors for more information.
 If you suspect that the UEFI firmware is corrupted, see Recovering the server firmware (UEFI update failure).

-If the power supplies are working properly, do the following:
+If the power supplies are working correctly, complete the following steps:

 - Turn off the server.